 We have no internal sales, marketing or distribution capabilities.
-If CPI-006, CPI-818 and ciforadenant or any of our other product candidates ultimately receives regulatory approval, we may not be able to effectively market and distribute the product candidate.
-We may have to seek collaborators or invest significant amounts of financial and management resources to develop internal sales, distribution and marketing capabilities, some of which will be committed prior to any confirmation that CPI-006, CPI-818 and ciforadenant or any of our other product candidates will be approved, if at all.
+If CPI-818, ciforadenant and mupadolimab or any of our other product candidates ultimately receives regulatory approval, we may not be able to effectively market and distribute the product candidate.
+We may have to seek collaborators or invest significant amounts of financial and management resources to develop internal sales, distribution and marketing capabilities, some of which will be committed prior to any confirmation that CPI-818, ciforadenant and mupadolimab or any of our other product candidates will be approved, if at all.
 We may not be able to enter into collaborations or hire consultants or external service providers to assist us in sales, marketing and distribution functions on acceptable financial terms or at all.
 Even if we determine to perform sales, marketing and distribution functions ourselves, we could face a number of additional related risks, including:

-- we may not be able to attract and build an effective marketing department or sales force; - the cost of establishing a marketing department or sales force may exceed our available financial resources and the revenue generated by CPI-006, CPI-818 and ciforadenant or any other product candidates that we may develop, in-license or acquire; and - our direct sales and marketing efforts may not be successful.
+- we may not be able to attract and build an effective marketing department or sales force; - the cost of establishing a marketing department or sales force may exceed our available financial resources and the revenue generated by CPI-818, ciforadenant and mupadolimab or any other product candidates that we may develop, in-license or acquire; and - our direct sales and marketing efforts may not be successful.